 From 2004 to 2006, Professor Casey worked as an associate in the Litigation Department at Wachtell, Lipton, Rosen & Katz.
 His practice focused on merger litigation, white-collar investigations, and securities litigation.
 Professor Casey then moved to Kirkland & Ellis, LLP, where he added the areas of bankruptcy litigation and complex class actions to his practice.
 He became a partner at Kirkland & Ellis, LLP, in 2008.

-Before joining the faculty in 2011, Anthony taught at the Law School as a Bigelow Fellow and Lecturer in Law.
+Before joining the faculty in 2011, Professor Casey taught at the Law School as a Bigelow Fellow and Lecturer in Law.

-Anthony's research and teaching interests include corporations, corporate bankruptcy and reorganization, finance, securities regulation, civil procedure, and law and economics.
+Professor Casey teaches courses and seminars in corporate governance, business law, bankruptcy and reorganization, finance, litigation strategy, civil procedure, and law and technology.